pit65/hardened_kernel/README.md

   9.Ext4 built into the kernel so no need to do initrd.

-  10.default nls and codepage for FAT is changed so you change it to your region.
+  10.default nls and codepage  is changed so you change it to your region.

+Result: kernel 6 mb vs. 11.1 mb   Modules:83 mb vs 299mb.

   if someone need specific drivers especialy NIC,WIFI must choose it yourself.

+  HARDENED

+  Add some hardened options.

+  Difrences are shown in two files